-LEVEL IV - PBIS BEHAVIOR RESPONSES
+LEVEL IV - BEHAVIOR RESPONSES

 Level IV offenses are the most serious acts of misconduct.
 Any Level IV offense is grounds for expulsion and may begin with a 5-day out-of-school suspension with consideration for a recommendation for expulsion.
+Students will be brought in the office while these behaviors are being investigated and will not be allowed to return to class until disciplinary consequences are determined.
 All disciplinary actions are subject to administrative discretion.